xerg0n/premiumize_buttons/README.md

 - added buttons to the premiumize me file previewer to play the next or prev episode
 - A button is added to the main page to reopen the last open file
 - Autoplay next video if available
+- save current time and resume on time if file is reopend

 ## Install
 - Install tempermonkey